jcl-concept/awox-smartplug/README.md

 - You can change "primary type" to "extension" or "notifier" if you prefer.
 It's used to show a different icon.
 - The order of information in the manifest.json file matters.
 The order of the settings in the "properties" part of the "schema" part determines in which order the settings are displayed.
 - Required settings must be filled by the user before then are allowed to save the settings.
-Some parameters such as checkbox or slider always have a value, so making those required doesn't make much sense.
+Some parameters such as checkbox or slider always have a value, so adding them to the list of required settings doesn't make much sense.
 - The short name should be short yet unique.
 Preferably on word.
 This part isn't really used anywhere.. yet.